neurondb/neuron-agent/src/examples/README.md

 ## API Reference

-See the [API Documentation](../docs/API.md) for complete API reference.
+See the [API documentation](api.md) for the complete API reference.

 ### Key Endpoints